 Location: Warren, MN

-They’ve been around since the 50s.
-The things that set apart the Sky-Vu Drive-in is their concessions.
+The Sky-Vu Drive-In Theatre has been around since the 50s.
+The thing that sets them apart is their concessions.
 Normally you’d pay an arm and a leg at a theatre, but here they sell full-size sandwiches for less than the cost of a small soda at an AMC Theatre.

 Location: Litchfield, MN